otyliab/acedemic-projects/README.md

 ### Spectroscopic Data Analysis – Spectrum Deconvolution of a Multi-Component System

-* **Description:** Qualitative and quantitative UV-Vis spectroscopic analysis of plant pigments within a complex biological matrix (leaf tissue) and environmental water samples[cite: 2].
+* **Description:** Qualitative and quantitative UV-Vis spectroscopic analysis of plant pigments within a complex biological matrix (leaf tissue) and environmental water samples.
 * **Key Processing Stages:**
-  * Determination of core spectral parameters (spectral maximum $\lambda_{max} = 684.43$ nm, intensity $I = 82.54\%$) using pixel-to-unit scale transformation[cite: 2].
+  * Determination of core spectral parameters (spectral maximum $\lambda_{max} = 684.43$ nm, intensity $I = 82.54\%$) using pixel-to-unit scale transformation.
-  * Full Width at Half Maximum ($\Delta\vartheta_{1/2} = 62.69$ nm) calculation incorporating baseline slope correction to isolate background optical noise[cite: 2].
+  * Full Width at Half Maximum ($\Delta\vartheta_{1/2} = 62.69$ nm) calculation incorporating baseline slope correction to isolate background optical noise.
-  * Mathematical deconvolution of the bulk absorption spectrum into 5 independent sub-bands (using Gauss/Lorentz profiling) to resolve overlapping signals of chlorophyll a, chlorophyll b, and accessory pigments[cite: 2].
+  * Mathematical deconvolution of the bulk absorption spectrum into 5 independent sub-bands (using Gauss/Lorentz profiling) to resolve overlapping signals of chlorophyll a, chlorophyll b, and accessory pigments.
-  * Quantitative determination of chlorophyll a concentration using the Beer-Lambert law, followed by a methodological error analysis regarding signal additivity and optimal wavelength selection (658 nm vs. 684 nm)[cite: 2].
+  * Quantitative determination of chlorophyll a concentration using the Beer-Lambert law, followed by a methodological error analysis regarding signal additivity and optimal wavelength selection (658 nm vs. 684 nm).
-* **Results:** Calculated the mean chlorophyll concentration in seawater samples ($0.0171$ g/dm³) and demonstrated the necessity of spectral deconvolution for reliable component quantification[cite: 2].
+* **Results:** Calculated the mean chlorophyll concentration in seawater samples ($0.0171$ g/dm³) and demonstrated the necessity of spectral deconvolution for reliable component quantification.
-* **Tools Used:** OriginPro (graphical analysis, baseline fitting), LaTeX (report typesetting)[cite: 2].
+* **Tools Used:** OriginPro (graphical analysis, baseline fitting), LaTeX (report typesetting).
 * **Files:** `[View Full Report PDF](Analiza-spektroskopowa/adslab6.pdf)`